goelshobhit/prerenderio-heroku-example/README.md

 This is a sample project for this article:

-It is a sample react project bootstraped with Create React App.

-It shows how to setup prerender.io server for your SPA.
+It shows how to setup prerender.io proxy that serves index.html from an environment variables.